Religion calendar | Arkansas Democrat Gazette

 Hope Lutheran Church, 1904 McArthur Drive, Jacksonville, meets at 10 a.m.
 Sundays. hopelutheranjacksonville.org.

+Ignite Life Center, 8007 Mabelvale Pike, meets at 7 p.m.
+Tuesdays. ignitelifectr@gmail.com.

-Lakewood United Methodist Church, 2016 Topf Road, North Little Rock, worships at 9 and 11 a.m.
+Lakewood United Methodist Church, 2016 Topf Road, North Little Rock, meets at 9 and 11 a.m.
 Sundays. expandingthelight.org.

 New Light Missionary Baptist Church, 3110 Battery St., worships at 10 a.m.
 Sundays, also on Facebook.
 (501) 375-4098.

-North Little Rock First United Methodist Church, 6701 John F. Kennedy Blvd., North Little Rock, worships at 9 and 11 a.m.
+North Little Rock First United Methodist Church, 6701 John F. Kennedy Blvd., North Little Rock, meets at 9 and 11 a.m.
 Sundays, viewable at nlrfumc.org.

 Park Hill Presbyterian Church, 3520 John F. Kennedy Blvd., North Little Rock, worships at 11 a.m.
 Sundays.
 (501) 753-9533.

-Pinnacle View United Methodist Church, 20100 Cantrell Road, worships at 10 a.m.
-Sundays, also available at pinnacleviewumc.org .
+Pinnacle View United Methodist Church, 20100 Cantrell Road, meets at 10 a.m.
+Sundays.
+This Sunday is a Blue Christmas service for those who have experienced a loss.
+Certified therapy dogs will offer comfort. pinnacleviewumc.org.

 Pulaski Heights United Methodist Church, 4823 Woodlawn Drive, worships Sundays at 9 and 11 a.m., viewable on Facebook and YouTube. phumc.com/worship.